ShopRunner/wildebeest/README.md

 ## The `CustomReportingPipeline` Class

-The `Pipeline` class's `run` method returns a "run report" with basic information about what happened during the run.
+When a `Pipeline` object is called, returns a "run report" with basic information about what happened during the run.
 The `CustomReportingPipeline` allows you to add additional information to these reports by adding to them within your `load_func`, `ops`, and `write_func`.
 For instance, when processing a set of image files you might wish to record each image's mean brightness while you already have it open so that you can later experiment with removing washed-out images from your dataset.
 Here is an example of a `CustomReportingPipeline` that uses a built-in `report_mean_brightness` function to record the brightness of each image and a custom `report_is_grayscale` function to record whether or not it is grayscale.
 The pipeline runs those functions on each image during the download process and returns their outputs in the final run report.

 ```python
 from functools import partial